alexisslacanlale/alexisslacanlale/README.md

 **Data Analyst & Product Builder**

-I build data-driven products, automation, and business systems...turning ideas into practical systems that can scale.
+I build data-driven products, automation, and business systems — turning ideas into practical solutions that can scale.

 ## What I Do